InSyncWithFoo/pyright-for-pycharm/docs/configurations/others.md

 !!! note

-    Language server logs are not recorded in `idea.log` by default.
+    Language server logs are not recorded IDE log files by default.
     You need to manually [enable it][5].

 Modify this option to make the language server